 - Storage Fusion Ltd. Storage Resource Analysis (SRA)

 - SANpulse Technologies Inc. discovery, data migration and storage reporting as a service

-BIO: Alan Earls is a Boston-area freelance writer focused on business and technology, particularly data storage.
+Alan Earls is a Boston-area freelance writer focused on business and technology, particularly data storage.